 We want to provide transparent care.
 As a staff member you will be responsible for setting the standards for other staff members, for bringing any negative aspects of care to our attention and championing the dignity and respect for individuals you work with.
 We will ensure you have proper supervision and training to guide your practice and grow in your abilities.

-You will need to be calm under pressure and motivated to work with individuals who may show behaviours of concern.
+You will need to be calm under pressure and motivated to work with individuals who may use behaviours to support their communication.

-While we are looking for people with experience of working with individuals with intellectual/learning disabilities, autism and behaviours of concern, we are also aware that some staff may come from a variety of backgrounds.
+While we are looking for people with experience of working with individuals with intellectual/learning disabilities, autism and who may use behaviours to support their communication, we are also aware that some staff may come from a variety of backgrounds.
 As such, you may demonstrate qualities such as enthusiasm, great communication skills, the ability to build good and appropriate relationships with the people who use our service, and work well in a team.

 Experience of working in the social care sector is therefore not always an essential factor as your own life experiences can provide you with the skills and the qualities to become a good care worker.
 We will take all of these factors into account when we consider your application.